Delooping the functor calculus tower: Fulton-MacPherson operad

 \item[$\blacktriangleright$] Type III.
 Tree $(T'\,;\,p)$ is obtained by attaching a univalent pearl to a vertex of $T$.

 \item[$\blacktriangleright$] Type IV.
 Tree $(T'\,;\,p)$ is obtained by attaching a univalent pearl to the middle of an edge of $T$.

 \end{itemize} The figures above show how locally $(T'\,;\,p)$ differs from $T$.
 Outside the dotted circles $(T'\,;\,p)$ and $T$ are identical.
 Consider a point $x\in \calF_m(k)$, with $k\geq 2$.
 We want to analyze the contribution to the preimage $\mu_\calI^{-1}(x)$ of the strata above and show that these contributions glue together into a closed $(m+1)$-disc.
 To start with, let us consider $x$ in the interior of $\calF_m(k)$, or in other words let it lie in the stratum encoded by the $k$-corolla:

 The part of the preimage of $x$ of Type I is the part in the interior of $\calIF_m(k)$, labelled by the pearled $k$-corolla.
 This part is an open $(m+1)$-ball (it is the set $\mathbb{R}^{m}\times \mathbb{R}_{+}$ of translations and rescalings).
-This part will be exactly the interior of the preimage disc.
+This part is exactly the interior of the preimage disc.
 The Type II preimage lies in the strata labelled by the pearled trees

 There are $k+1$ such trees.
 The preimage corresponding to each of these trees is homeomorphic to the interior of $\calIF_m(1)$, which is an open $m$-disc.
 Their closures are $k+1$ disjoint closed $m$-discs, whose boundary spheres are the Type IV preimages corresponding respectively to the pearled trees